William Howard Taft: Primaries and convention

 As Roosevelt became more radical in his progressivism, Taft was hardened in his resolve to achieve re-nomination, as he was convinced that the progressives threatened the very foundation of the government.
 One blow to Taft was the loss of Archibald Butt, one of the last links between the previous and present presidents, as Butt had formerly served Roosevelt.
 Ambivalent between his loyalties, Butt went to Europe on vacation; he died in the sinking of the RMS Titanic.

 Roosevelt dominated the primaries, winning 278 of the 362 delegates to the Republican National Convention in Chicago decided in that manner.
 Taft had control of the party machinery, and it came as no surprise that he gained the bulk of the delegates decided at district or state conventions.
 Taft did not have a majority, but was likely to have one once southern delegations committed to him.
 Roosevelt challenged the election of these delegates, but the RNC overruled most objections.
 Roosevelt's sole remaining chance was with a friendly convention chairman, who might make rulings on the seating of delegates that favored his side.
 Taft followed custom and remained in Washington, but Roosevelt went to Chicago to run his campaign and told his supporters in a speech, "we stand at Armageddon, and we battle for the Lord".

 Taft had won over Root, who agreed to run for temporary chairman of the convention, and the delegates elected Root over Roosevelt's candidate.
 The Roosevelt forces moved to substitute the delegates they supported for the ones they argued should not be seated.
 Root made a crucial ruling, that although the contested delegates could not vote on their own seating, they could vote on the other contested delegates, a ruling that assured Taft's nomination, as the motion offered by the Roosevelt forces failed, 567–507.
 As it became clear Roosevelt would bolt the party if not nominated, some Republicans sought a compromise candidate to avert electoral disaster; they failed.
-Taft's name was placed in nomination by Warren Harding, whose attempts to praise Taft and unify the party were met with angry interruptions from progressives.
+Taft's name was placed in nomination by Warren G. Harding, whose attempts to praise Taft and unify the party were met with angry interruptions from progressives.
 Taft was nominated on the first ballot, though most Roosevelt delegates refused to vote.

 Campaign and defeat

 Alleging Taft had stolen the nomination, Roosevelt and his followers formed the Progressive Party.
 Taft knew he would lose, but concluded that through Roosevelt's loss at Chicago the party had been preserved as "the defender of conservative government and conservative institutions."
 He made his doomed run to preserve conservative control of the Republican Party.
 Governor Woodrow Wilson was the Democratic nominee.
 Seeing Roosevelt as the greater electoral threat, Wilson spent little time attacking Taft, arguing that Roosevelt had been lukewarm in opposing the trusts during his presidency, and that Wilson was the true reformer.
-Taft contrasted what he called his "progressive conservatism" with Roosevelt's Progressive democracy, which to Taft represented "the establishment of a benevolent despotism."
+A progressive conservative, Taft contrasted what he called his "progressive conservatism" with Roosevelt's Progressive democracy, which to Taft represented "the establishment of a benevolent despotism."